Where did you grow up?

 What were your favourite books as a kid?

 My first book I loved as a little kid was a book of fairy tales.
 I’d open the pages and they were filled with magic.
 Worlds and characters that sparked my imagination and made me think of stories of my own.
 When I was in primary school, I devoured Enid Blyton, Trixie Belden, Nancy Drew and numerous other books, some of which I still have sitting in one of my many bookcases.
-Once I reached high school I was reading David Eddings, Raymond Fiest, Anne McCaffery, JRR Tolkein, Shakespeare (for fun, not for school), Victor Kelleher, Margaret Mahy, Julian May and countless other authors.
+Once I reached high school I was reading David Eddings, Raymond Fiest, Anne McCaffery, JRR Tolkien, Shakespeare (for fun, not for school), Victor Kelleher, Margaret Mahy, Julian May, Terry Pratchett and countless other authors.
 And even the back of cereal boxes when I ran out of books, usually during Monday morning breakfast while I waited to get to school and scour the library for books I hadn’t read yet.

 What is your earliest memory of writing stories?